tylerharter/cs301-projects/fall18/p8/README.md

 >json_data: The dictionary containing the data of all the cars

-This function will return a list of namedtuple objects for all cars.
+This function will return a list of namedtuple objects for all cars.To run this function use:

->Note: You do not have to modify the process_args function for this step.
+>python main.py cars.json makelist

 *If everything until here is correct, your score from test.py should be x%.*

 ### 2.2 The `create_filter` function: